frizbit/documentation/source/index.html.md

 ![](https://raw.githubusercontent.com/frizbit/documentation/master/source/images/apple-12.png "Apple Certificate-2")

 Give the file a unique name and press save.
 You will have an option to protect the file with a password.
-Add a password, you need to enter this same password on Frizbit Dashboard.
-Save the .p12 file and its password for later use.
+Add a password, you need to enter this same password on <a href="https://dashboard.frizbit.com" target="_blank">Frizbit Dashboard.</a> Save the .p12 file and its password for later use.

 Website Push ID, Website Push ID Certificate Private Key and its protection password will be asked while you are creating your website by using <a href="https://dashboard.frizbit.com" target="_blank">Frizbit Dashboard.</a>